minahanse/wisdom/README.md

-# wisdom
+# Wisdom

-Generates random wisdom quote using an API.
+Feeling unmotivated?
+Feeling down?
+Want a pick me up or something to ponder over?

+Wisdom generates a random quote for you to enjoy.

 ## Example